ganboing/sifive-trace-decoder/doc/ITCPrint.md

 #### Limitations

-The example code for ITCPrintf() inherits any limitations imposed on the normal printf() function because it relies on vsnprintf() to do the conversion from the argument list to text.
+The example code for itcprintf() inherits any limitations imposed on the normal printf() function because it relies on vsnprintf() to do the conversion from the argument list to text.
 The vsnprintf()/printf() functions do not support floating point or 64 bit integer display.

-#### Mutli-core and ITC Printing
+#### Multi-Core and ITC Printing

 Currently both mechanisms to capture print data in the trace message stream print only to core 0's ITC 0.
 This means if doing multi-core tracing, all ITC print messages will show up at core 0 ITC Prints, as in: